TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 They are in a list of lists to represent some database complexity.
 Currently First() is used throughout just for simplicity and only the first list in lists is used.

-The project has separate controllers for NoJS to illustrate Blazor components need only a view no data.
+The project has separate controllers for NoJS to illustrate Blazor components need only a view no data (they do seed data and provide it because a mixed MVC Blazor application would want it for non-Blazor MVC elements).
-But this seperation bis nit recommended for production or required for Blazor.
+But this separation is not recommended for production or required for Blazor, it is just illustrative.

-Also rendermode is passed so we can render different rendermode components off one conroller this is not required its only useful for this project displaying.
+Also rendermode is passed so we can render different rendermode components off one controller this is not required its only useful for this project in order for exploration of all the different rendermodes.

-The routes show the No
+The project should work in a browser with JS disabled by using MVC to do the NoJS interactivity.

+The project has a NoJS flag so we can render one component or another based on whether JS is present.
+See previous commits and out of use buttons.
+The expected to be preferred design is using design constraints and designed components to work for either.
+The alternative is to have a NoJS flag that include prerender and static Blazor, or flags on components to not support NoJS and not render or render disabled with and explanation.
+This option is not shown in this project, but is legitimate as static and prerender a component wont be interactive anyway and it wont work NoJS with being disabled.

+Prerender and static wouldn't normally want to be interactive.
+We are using prerender to enable us to have a NoJS fallback.
+That is why our design will be different.

+The project uses *Package.* to signify what would be a package, but actually uses references.
+To properly package Blazor any JS for interacting with preexisting JS and scoped CSS needs to be accounted for as well.
+So there is a correct way of doing it and setting it up and several tutorials on how to do this.

+We may find if Blazor is handling alot of interactivity that it is handling alot more steps in its state and then at a certain point needs to submit that state e.g. to a DB.
+If currently all buttons are NoJS and every interaction is resulting in a db change then Blazor may need an additional button in its html to the NoJS, because its actions are not submitting constantly.

+This project uses, and previously did so more, service collections to enable changes to packages to only be required in the package.
+This is less necessary in the case of Blazor components now that we get assemblies from _Imports where previously it was achieved by every components having dependency injection in order to avoid "tree shaking" issues.

+The project has two main components. *Characters* *Attendees* this is to illustrate generic components for which *characters* is the example, and LH specific which is *Attendees* following how they differ and when a generic component is used in a LH one should illustrated how the separation could be handled.

+### Good to know about Blazor
+- Blazor require JS for its lifecycle stages after the initial render.
+The JS is to set up the WASM for Client side or SignalR for serverside.
+- Blazor can be made to interact with prexisting JS and be triggered by other components or manipulate other components.
+This project does not cover this.
+- Blazor components, base components, are not out of the box designed to work without JS.
+This means validation from models, and forms and other elements need to be created to be built upon.
+- Components do not know how they are being rendered.

 ## Purpose
 - Attempt unified hosted .net 8 webapp application **this was not possible**
 	- The project uses MVC Server that serves blazor pages, mvc pages, and mvc pages with blazor components
 	- The project uses a client project this enables all the components and pages to be Server or Client side
 		- in the case of the full blazor pages they can be full auto
-			- (Components cant be interactive auto if served via component tag in MVC)
+			- (Components cant be interactive auto if served via component tag in MVC, they can be all the other render modes)
 	- Layout is not shared between MVC and Blazor pages.
 Its duplicated.
 In the example it shares NavMenu.
 Which is the bit most likely to be updated.
 	- We can have the same routes for blazor and MVC they do not need separate domains